ideacrew/event_source/hugo/content/docs/acapi/amqp_basics.md

 3. Direct exchanges select messages for bound queues based on the exact match of a message routing key.
 4. Header exchanges select messages for bound queues based on a single or set of header values.
 Bindings against header exchanges can be configured to be 'all', or 'any' in terms of how many header values in the binding must match.

-Exchange to Exchange bindings are also available for routing between exchanges, and are subject to the same rules for message selection on the 'source' exchange as creating a binding between the source exchange and the queue would be.
+Exchange to Exchange bindings are also available for routing between exchanges, and are subject to the same rules for message selection on the 'source' exchange as creating a binding between the source exchange and a queue would be.